Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The narrow and irregular shape of root canals makes them difficult to fill properly.
 Therefore, one of the most important root canal treatment steps is to enlarge and shape each canal in the tooth.
 There are several reasons why this is necessary:

-• It ensures full removal of necrotic pulpal tissue and bacteria form the canal space
+- It ensures the full removal of necrotic pulpal tissue and bacteria from the canal space

 If your dentist uses traditional hand files, this part of the procedure can be very lengthy and require multiple visits.
 Modern mechanical rotary tools make it faster and more effective.

-Using a mechanical rotary tool has a number of benefits over traditional hand files:
+Using a mechanical rotary tool has several benefits over traditional hand files:

 Because of the shorter treatment time and more comfortable recovery, you may wish to select an endodontist near you who will use a rotary tool rather than hand files for your treatment.